neelriyer/neelriyer.github.io/infographics.md

 permalink: /infographics/
 ---

 A collection of the infographics I've made.
-High resolution pdfs are availiable in the links below.

 ### K-means Clustering